-Conservative politician and former Mayor of London Boris Johnson was appointed the UK’s Foreign Secretary in July 2016 following the Brexit campaign, where he endorsed the official Vote Leave campaign.
-Johnson has made statements in the press misrepresenting climate science.
+Conservative politician and former Mayor of London Boris Johnson was appointed the UK’s Foreign Secretary in July 2016 following the Brexit campaign, where he endorsed the official Vote Leave campaign and acted as a member of the “core group” of its campaign committee. ,

 Johnson’s career began in journalism working at The Times of London, however he was eventually fired in 1988 for falsifying a quote.
-Later he became the Telegraph’s Brussels correspondent.
+Later he became The Telegraph’s Brussels correspondent.
 From 1994 to 1999 he worked as assistant editor at the conservative-leaning magazine The Spectator, before becoming editor from 1999 to 2005.
 In 2001, he was elected as the Conservative MP for Henley.
-Johnson was Mayor of London from 2008 to 2016 and MP for for Uxbridge and South Ruislip since 2015.
+Johnson was Mayor of London from 2008 to 2016 and MP for Uxbridge and South Ruislip since 2015.

 At school, Johnson was a member of Oxford University’s exclusive Bullingdon Club, which also had senior Tory politicians such as David Cameron and George Osborne as members.
 Johnson was also on the board of advisors for the now-defunct right wing think tank The Atlantic Bridge. , ,

 Stance on Climate Change

 “We continue to lobby the U.S. at all levels to continue to take climate change extremely seriously.”

-In a Telegraph column entitled “I can’t stand this December heat, but it has nothing to do with global warming: We may all be sweating in the winter air, but remember, we humans have always put ourselves at the centre of cosmic events” Johnson writes:
+In a Telegraph column entitled “I can’t stand this December heat, but it has nothing to do with global warming: We may all be sweating in the winter air, but remember, we humans have always put ourselves at the centre of cosmic events” Johnson wrote:

 “It is fantastic news that the world has agreed to cut pollution and help people save money, but I am sure that those global leaders were driven by a primitive fear that the present ambient warm weather is somehow caused by humanity; and that fear – as far as I understand the science – is equally without foundation.
 There may be all kinds of reasons why I was sweating at ping-pong [in December] – but they don’t include global warming.”

 In a Telegraph opinion column entitled “It’s snowing, and it really feels like the start of a mini ice age.
 Something is up with our winter weather.
-Could it be the Sun is having a slow patch?” he writes the following:
+Could it be the Sun is having a slow patch?” he wrote the following: